yanyuwangluo/TGForwarder/README_EN.md

 - Using a regular user account for automated mass forwarding may violate Telegram's Terms of Service.
 Please use with caution.
 - Channel ID format is typically `-100xxxxxxxxx`, or you can use the `@username` format.
 - Make sure the account has joined both source and target channels and has sufficient permissions.
+- When deploying with Docker, you need to verify your Telegram account on first startup.
+Please check the logs for instructions.

 ## FAQ